Skip to content

 Wednesday Closed

-Not only is the Met Museum on Fifth Avenue closed every Wednesday but it also closes its doors to the public on four time a year; Thanksgiving Day, December 25, January 1, and the first Monday in May.
+Not only is the Met Museum on Fifth Avenue closed every Wednesday, but it also closes its doors to the public four times a year: Thanksgiving Day, December 25, January 1, and the first Monday in May.

 Cloisters Met Museum New York

-The Met’s 360 video of the Cloisters allows you to see the rooms of the Cloister virtually by moving the mouse.
+The Met’s 360 video of the Cloisters allows you to see the rooms of the Cloisters virtually by moving the mouse.

-American sculptor and medieval art collector and dealer, George Grey Barnard was responsible for acquiring most of the sculptures at The Met Cloisters.
-His impressive collection was given to the Met Museum by John D. Rockefeller in 1925.
-Rockefeller contributed hugely to The Met Cloisters, providing the grounds and building to hold Barnards collection and he also contributed works of art from his own collection.
-It is John D. Rockefeller that can be thanked for the Unicorn Tapestries being on display in the Cloisters today.
+American sculptor, medieval art collector, and dealer George Grey Barnard acquired most of the sculptures at The Met Cloisters.
+In 1925, John D. Rockefeller gave his impressive collection to the Met Museum.
+Rockefeller contributed hugely to The Met Cloisters, providing the grounds and building to hold Barnard’s collection and contributing works of art from his collection.
+It is John D. Rockefeller who can be thanked for the Unicorn Tapestries being on display in the Cloisters today.

-Some of the highlights of the Met Cloisters are; the Annunciation Triptych (Merode Altarpiece), a Madonna statue, the only complete set of medieval trading cards that are available in the world and the 15th Century of Book of Hours.
-The Met Cloister gardens are definitely worth a visit as they consist of authentic herbs and flowers that would’ve been common in medieval gardens.
+Some of the highlights of the Met Cloisters are the Annunciation Triptych (Merode Altarpiece), a Madonna statue, the only complete set of medieval trading cards available in the world, and the 15th-century Book of Hours.
+The Met Cloister gardens are worth a visit as they consist of authentic herbs and flowers that would’ve been common in medieval gardens.

 Met Museum Breuer New York

 The Metropolitan Museum of Art opened The Met Breuer in 2016 as a space dedicated to modern and contemporary art.
-The museum was designed by Bauhaus architect Marcel Breuer, he originally intended the design for The Whitney Museum of American Art.
+Bauhaus architect Marcel Breuer designed the museum; he originally intended to design it for the Whitney Museum of American Art.
 After four years of exhibiting global art from the twentieth and twenty-first centuries, The Met Breuer closed its doors.
-The building has been taken over by The Frick Collection while they renovate their Upper East Side building.
+The Frick Collection has taken over the building while they renovate their Upper East Side building.

 Met Museum on Fifth Avenue